-Some of the best home remedies for acne are all natural and can be found right in your local grocery store.
+Some of the best foods to help reduce and prevent acne are all natural and can be found right in your local grocery store.
 From foods that fight acne to vitamins that keep you skin healthy and acne free.
-Plus, they don’t involve introducing harsh medications into your body, like Accutane, with all their negative side effects.
+Plus, they don’t involve introducing harsh medications into your body, like , with all their negative side effects.

-If you are suffering from severe cystic acne, these home remedies for acne may not be enough for you.
-The most effective way to get rid of severe cystic acne, that we have found in our 19 years of treating patients, is by far laser acne treatments.
+If you are suffering from severe cystic acne, these foods to help prevent acne may not be enough for you.
+The most effective way to get rid of severe cystic acne, that we have found in our 20 years of treating patients, is by far laser acne treatments.